 We are committed to our clients living with dignity by delivering quality programs, housing and supportive services

-This is the place to find information about what’s going on at Guelph Independent Living.
-Check here for Reports and Newsletters as they are released, and don’t forget to stop and view the photos in our Gallery!
+This is the place to find information about what’s happening at Guelph Independent Living.
+Check here for Community News as it is released, and don’t forget to stop and view the photos in our Gallery!

 Guelph Independent Living Celebrates 40 Years